 - about 300g all-butter puff pastry

 - 16 asparagus spears

-- 2 cooked chicken breasts, sliced (poached or sous-vide is ideal, but any way works well)
+- 2 cooked chicken breasts, sliced (poached is ideal)

 - 150g soft cream cheese or use a mixture of cream cheese & goats cheese